Gsk.Transform

 Parameters:

-point (Graphene.Point) – a graphene_point_t
+point (Graphene.Point) – the point to transform

 Returns: